roosh1r/KneeFlex/README.md

 - Once the "Sent Data" message appears on the screen, run the following command

+- **Ensure that MongoDB is installed on your machine**.
+It is required to use the command below.
+[Link](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/)

 - `mongoexport -h ds053130.mongolab.com:53130 -d sensordata -c test -u admin -p password -o test.json`

 - Run `script.py` and specify the filename of the downloaded `json` file.